A note on set theoretical solutions of the Yang-Baxter equation with trivial retraction: A Lie algebra associated to a solution

 \subsubsection{Acknowledgements}

 I thank Leandro Vendramin and Tatiana Gateva-Ivanova for reading and commenting on an early version of this article.
+I would also like to thank the referee for their comments.
 The computer experiments mentioned above were ran by Agust\'\i n Mu\~noz as part of his MsC. thesis, using Vendramin's \textsf{GAP} package YBE.

 \begin{bibdiv} \begin{biblist} \bib{Drinfeld90}{article}{ author={Drinfel\cprime d, V. G.}, title={On some unsolved problems in quantum group theory}, conference={ title={Quantum groups}, address={Leningrad}, date={1990}, }, book={ series={Lecture Notes in Math.}, volume={1510}, publisher={Springer, Berlin}, }, date={1992}, pages={1--8}, }